-Capstone papers accompany the initial release of comprehensive estimates for a new GBD cycle (all-cause mortality, causes of death, non-fatal health outcomes, DALYs, HALE, risk factors, healthcare access and quality, global health financing, etc.).
-They are circulated to the entire Collaborator Network for review and are published at regular intervals.
+Capstone papers accompany the initial release of comprehensive estimates for a new GBD round.
+The capstone papers are circulated to the entire Collaborator Network for review and are published at regular intervals.

 The GBD PI will oversee the analysis and writing process for these papers.
 IHME will provide support for the writing process in terms of data preparation, writing and editing, figure and table development, and process management.